Learn · Real Estate · 6 min read

 - A building permit showing it was added legally

 ...then a credible argument exists for including it as GLA.
-But if any of those elements are missing — especially heating — it stays out.
+But if any of those elements are missing, especially heating, it stays out.
 See the full breakdown in the sunroom square footage appraisal guide.

 A screened porch, by definition, has no solid walls.
 There is no version of a screened porch that qualifies as GLA.
-The distinction is not a gray area — it's a clear line.
+The distinction is not a gray area, it's a clear line.

 Does converting a screened porch increase appraised value?

-Converting a screened porch to a true living space — by adding solid walls, HVAC, and appropriate finish — can add it to GLA and increase appraised value, but only if the conversion is done with a permit and built to code.
+Converting a screened porch to a true living space, by adding solid walls, HVAC, and appropriate finish, can add it to GLA and increase appraised value, but only if the conversion is done with a permit and built to code.
 Unpermitted conversions create problems: the appraiser may still exclude the space from GLA, and the lender may flag the unpermitted area as a condition.

 Even with a proper conversion, the dollar-per-square-foot contribution of the converted space depends on whether it feels like the rest of the home.
 A porch addition with lower ceiling heights, uneven flooring, or single-pane glass surrounded by interior walls may still be given less weight than the primary living area.
+See how to increase appraisal value for other high-ROI improvements.

 For unpermitted space considerations more broadly, see the guide on unpermitted square footage in appraisals.